jannewmarch/opengles-DRM/README.md

 The programs in Chapters 2, 6, 9, 10, 11 seem to work okay.

-The programs involving changing images work, but move VERY fast.
+The programs involving changing images work, but change VERY fast.
 I'm not sure if this is right or not.
 They include Chapter 7 Instancing,
 Chapter 8 SimpleVertexShader
-and all program in Chapter 14 except TerraRendering.
+and all programs in Chapter 14 except TerraRendering.

 ## Acknowledgement